dhruvangg/notes/README.md

 # Todo App

-Simple Todo Progressive web application stores your data locally and can be installed on cross platforms.
+Simple Todo Progressive web application stores your data locally and can be installed on cross platforms. **Trying to improvise it and wanted to place this as product against Google Keep.**

 ## Tech Stack